 The surname McLerie was first found in County Galway.
 A descendent of Guaire, Cleireach, the namesake of the O'Clerys, was born around 820 AD, about two hundred years before hereditary surnames came into general use.
 However, the name O'Clery first appeared around 950 AD, making it one of the earliest recorded hereditary surnames.
 The O'Clerys were the dominant sept in what is now the diocese of Kilmacduagh in the county of Galway, but declined in power until they were forced out of their original territory by the mid-13th century.
 The most important branch of the family settled in Counties Derry and Donegal and became prominent historians and poets.
 The branch that settled in County Cavan has seemingly all but vanished.
 However, the English surname Clarke has been widely substituted for O'Clery there, following the Plantation of Ulster, and many Irish Clarkes may actually be O'Clerys, rather than descendants of English settlers.
 Another branch is still fairly common in the counties of Kilkenny, Waterford, and Tipperary.
 The name is presently found mostly in Munster and Dublin.

-Important Dates for the McLerie family
+Early History of the McLerie family